 This assessment has addressed potential impacts on community health associated with aircraft noise derived from the operation of the project.
 The assessment has identified that there is the potential for noise from the project to result in potentially significant increases in sleep disturbance, noise annoyance (and therefore complaints) and, to a lesser extent, cognitive impairment for children (as learning delays).
-These impacts have been identified at a number of receivers located close to the runway as well as beneath the approaches and take off routes away from the runway.
+These impacts have been identified at a number of receptors located close to the runway as well as beneath the approaches and take off routes away from the runway.
 However, not all the locations identified as being potentially significant are used for residences, schools or childcare centres and have been used as an indicator of where issues may arise.

-Most of the impacts on community health that are considered to be potentially significant are located within the existing or predicted Australian Noise Exposure Concept (ANEC) 20 contours.
+Most of the impacts on community health that are considered to be potentially significant are located within the existing or predicted ANEC 20 contours.
 Existing land use planning controls are in place to prevent future noise sensitive development from occurring with the ANEC 20 contours, including new residential development, childcare centres and schools.
-The Department of Infrastructure, Transport Regional Development, Communications and the Arts (DITRDCA) and WSA Co will continue to liaise with State and local government agencies to ensure applicable environmental planning instruments have regard to ANEC forecasts produced for the project, where differences occur with the predicted ANEC as presented in this EIS.
+DITRDCA and WSA Co will continue to liaise with State and local government agencies to ensure applicable environmental planning instruments have regard to ANEC forecasts produced for the project, where differences occur with the predicted ANEC as presented in this Draft EIS.